KorAP/conllu-spacy-docker/README.md

 ### Version Information

-To check which version of spaCy and other components are installed:
+To check which version of conllu-spacy-docker and its components are installed:

 ```shell
 docker run --rm korap/conllu-spacy -V